-In accordance with the provisions of Articles L.823-9 and R.823-7 of the French Commercial Code regarding the justification of our assessment, we hereby inform you of the key points of our audit relating to the risk of material misstatements that, in our professional opinion, were most significant for the audit of the financial year's financial statements, and the answers we provided in view of these risks.
+It is in this complex and changing context that, pursuant to the provisions of Articles L.823-9 and R.823-7 of the French Commercial Code relating to the justification of our assessments, we bring to your attention the key points of the audit relating to the risks of material misstatement which, in our professional judgment, were the most important for the audit of the financial statements for the year, as well as the responses we have provided to these risks.

-The assessments thus made are part of our audit of the financial statements, taken as a whole, approved as previously stated, and therefore contributed to the formation of our opinion expressed above.
+The assessments thus made are part of our audit of the annual financial statements, taken as a whole, approved as previously stated, and therefore contributed to the formation of our opinion expressed above.
 We do not express an opinion on the elements of the financial statements considered individually.